 The BIT program contains a core of main stream IT courses which have exposed our graduates to the concepts and topics about which all who work in the IT field should be familiar.
 Typically: web design and development; software design and implementation; information systems analysis and design; operating systems; networks; database; IT security; professional ethics; and such analytical courses as discrete mathematics and data structures.
 IT is a fast moving field however, and so space has been left in the program which can be filled with the innovations of the time: ensuring our graduates are aware of the latest IT trends.

-The four majors of the BIT are presently Software Development, Data Management, IT Security, and Networks: a fourth major.
+The four majors of the BIT are presently Software Development, Data Management, IT Security, and Networks.
 The majors permit our students to explore their chosen field in greater depth with the addition of highly focused and specialised courses, as well as electives which are also slanted towards their majors.

 Graduates of the BIT are intellectually developed; have advanced knowledge and practical abilities in a range of IT fields; are able to work in a team or unsupervised; have advanced problem solving skills; can pursue lifelong learning; and have multidisciplinary and multicultural perspectives.
 They can expect to find employment in small businesses and large organisations alike, as well as the opportunity to pursue further study overseas.

 Preview of BIT majors:

 The majors of the BIT convert our students from those with general IT knowledge and skills, into graduates with in-depth understanding and practical abilities in their chosen field.
 The students develop greater independence of thought and action through project work, and are exposed to state-of-the-art equipment, concepts, and terminology.